- Location: Washington

-Information about the results of your emissions test are sent electronically to the WA DOL generally within two hours.
+Information about the results of your emissions test are sent electronically to the WA DOL generally within 2 hours.

 Additional information, including exempt vehicles and what to do if you fail the test, may be found on our Smog & Emission Checks page.

-You may apply for a one year extension on your registration if you are a Washington resident serving in the military and stationed outside of the state.
+You may apply for a 1 year extension on your registration if you are a Washington resident serving in the military and stationed outside of the state.

 To get an extension, you must apply either in person or by mail to your local DOL office with the following documents:

 - A copy of your orders.

 - A check or money order for your renewal fees.

 Need more information?
 Visit our Military Drivers section.